f4z3r/wasmcloud-tutorial/component-model/py-component/README.md

 # A Python Component

 Building WASM components from Python code is very simple.
-We create the WIT definition (in this case under the [`wit/`](./wit/) directory), and then use `componentize-py` to generate the boilerplate code from the WIT definition.
+We create the `WIT` definition (in our case we already did this under the [`wit/`](./wit/) directory), and then use `componentize-py` to generate the boilerplatecode from the WIT definition.
+The boilerplatecode is needed because it acts as a translator for the interface, ensuring the Python interpreter understands the `WIT` interface definitions.
 This is achieved by running the following command:

 ```sh
 uv run componentize-py --wit-path wit --world adder bindings .